-- A. New-Money Issues- - 1.
-Not a private activity bond or note (other than a 501(c)(3) obligation). - 2.
-Not a taxable bond or note. - B. Renewal/Refunding Issues (Current or Advance) - 1.
-Aggregate face amount does not exceed \$10,000,000 / \$30,000,000 (09-10). - 2.
+b.
+Renewal/Refunding Issues (Current or Advance)

+- 1. Aggregate face amount does not exceed \$10,000,000 / \$30,000,000 (09-10). - 2.
 Each refunded bond or renewed note was part of an issue which itself did not qualify at the time for the \$10,000,000 / \$30,000,000 (09-10) exception in its year of issuance and was not designated.
-(An issue renewing or refunding a designated bond or note will be deemed designated-see below.)
+(An issue renewing or refunding a designated bond or note will be deemed designated-see below.) - 3.
+Not a private activity bond or note (other than 501(c)(3) obligations.) - 4.
+Not a taxable bond or note.

-- 3. Not a private activity bond or note (other than a 501(c)(3) obligation). - 4.
-Not a taxable bond or note. - C. Certain Refundings/Renewals or Designated Obligations May Be "Deemed Designated" - 1.
-If a qualified and designated obligation is refunded/renewed, the refunding bonds or renewal notes are "deemed designated" if: - a.
-The refunded/renewed obligation was both eligible to be designated and was actually designated. - b.
+c.
+Certain Refundings/Renewals Or Designated Obligations May Be "Deemed Designated"

+1. If a qualified and designated obligation is refunded/renewed, the refunding bonds or renewal notes are "deemed designated" if:

+a.
+The refunded/renewed obligation was both eligible to be designated and was actually designated.

+b.
 The par amount of refunding obligations does not exceed the outstanding amount of the refunded or renewal obligation.
-(Any excess can be designated.) - c.
+(Any excess can be designated.)

+c.
 The average maturity date of the refunding/renewal obligation is not later than the average maturity date of the obligations being refunded/renewed.
-NOTE: This rule by itself would eliminate renewal notes or bonds from qualifying when refunding/renewing typical one-year notes so there is an exception:
+Note: This rule by itself would eliminate renewal notes or bonds from qualifying when refunding/renewing typical 1 year notes so there is an exception:

-If the average maturity of the refunded debt is three years or less, the requirement is waived.
+If the average maturity of the refunded debt is 3 years or less, the requirement is waived.

 - d.
 No refunding bond has a maturity date which is later than the date which is 30 years after the date that the original note or bond was issued. - 2.
-Deemed designated obligations provide financial institutions with same benefit as designated obligations. - 3.
-Deemed designated obligations do not count toward the \$10,000,000/\$30,000,000 limit of obligations which may be designated in a calendar year.
+Deemed designated obligations provide financial institutions with same benefit as designated obligations. - Deemed designated obligations do not count toward the \$10,000,000/\$30,000,000 limit of obligations which may be designated in a calendar year.

-Therefor, over \$10,000,000 (\$30,000,000 in 2009 and 2010) may ultimately be issued, of which \$10,000,000 / \$30,000,000 is designated and the rest is renewals/refundings, which are deemed designated.
+Therefore over \$10,000,000 (\$30,000,000 in 2009 and 2010) may ultimately be issued, of which \$10,000,000 / \$30,000,000 is designated and the rest is renewals/refundings which are deemed designated.

-- D. Certain Obligations May Not Be Designated or Deemed Designated: - 1.
-Any refunding/renewal obligation when the aggregate face amount of the issue exceeds \$10,000,000 / \$30,000,000. - 2.
+d.
+Certain Obligations May Not Be Designated Or Deemed Designated:

+- 1. Any refunding/renewal obligation when the aggregate face amount of the issue exceeds \$10,000,000 / \$30,000,000. - 2.
 Private activity notes or bonds (other than 501(c)(3) obligations). - 3.
 Taxable obligations.